 Basic users are those who have little or no knowledge about using Edmodo.
 At this level of user competence, we will help you become familiar with the basic features of the Edmodo app, including how to create an account, complete a basic profile, and publish a post.
-As a basic user, carefully follow the instructions to effectively use Edmodo.
-This section will also cover Edmodo etiquette and techniques to protect your privacy on the platform.
+As a basic user, carefully follow the instructions to effectively use Edmodo as a teaching and learning platform.
+This section will also cover Edmodo etiquette and techniques to protect your privacy in using the platform.